-Pete Jacobs was born in Claremont, California.
-He was a music major at Azusa Pacific University and then went on to a highly successful career as a producer and music arranger.
-In 1997, he formed a 16-piece big band called “Wartime Radio Revue”.
-This band has performed across The United States and Europe, and includes performances at New York's Lincoln Center, Disneyland, and The Hollywood Bowl.
+Pete Jacobs was a music major at Azusa Pacific University and then went on to a highly successful career as a producer and music arranger.
+In 1997 he formed a 16-piece big band called Wartime Radio Revue.
+This band has performed across the United States and Europe, and includes performances at New York's Lincoln Center, Disneyland and The Hollywood Bowl.

 In 2011, Matt approached Pete with the idea of starting a Frank Sinatra tribute band.
-Pete, without hesitation said, “Let's do it!”.
-They immediately went to work charting music, recording vocals, and rehearsing with the big band.
-Their collaboration captures Sinatra at the height of his career when singing with The Count Basie Orchestra at The Sands hotel in Las Vegas.
-Matt’s vocal style and Pete’s genius as a conductor are a tribute to the two greats coming together.
+Pete, without hesitation, said "Let's do it!"
+They immediately went to work charting music, recording vocals and rehearsing with Pete's big band.
+Their collaboration captures Sinatra at the height of his career when singing with The Count Basie Orchestra at The Sands Hotel in Las Vegas.